• Skip to primary navigation

 Jump to Recipe Print Recipe

-Fish Curry is a spicy, delicious flavourful curry made by preparing spice masala & cooking it with fish, tamarind extract & tempered onion, tomato & herbs.
+Fish Curry is a spicy, delicious and flavorful gravy made by preparing spice masala, cooking it with fish, tamarind extract, tempering items, onion, tomato & herbs.
 Fish Kulambu is a prefect combo for rice and gets tastier with time.
-Fish Kulambu Recipe explained in this post with step by step pictures.
+Learn to make Fish Kulambu with step by step pictures.

 About Fish Curry